OpenTreeOfLife/otindex_ansible/README.md

   VENV: "{{ install_dir }}/venv"
 ```

-# Pre-prepping SSL certs
+# Pre-prepping SSL certification keys

-You will need to get these files from devapi or an existing server and plac ethem on the new machine
+You will need to get these key files from devapi or another existing server and putting them in these locations on the new machine

     /etc/ssl/private/opentreeoflife.org.key
     /etc/ssl/certs/opentree/STAR_opentreeoflife_org.pem

-Getting the key file requires moving to ~ and changing the owner for scp.

-    sudo cp /etc/ssl/private/opentreeoflife.org.key ~/
-    sudo chown admin opentreeoflife.org.key

 # Run the playbook
 You can limit the playbook to run only for specific servers (production vs